CPS-Innovation/cps-design-resources/app/views/community/README.md

 ### 2. Contribute back and help others

-The MOJ Design System is for everyone.
+The CPS Design System is for everyone.
 Anyone can contribute evidenced-based changes.

 Think beyond your service and aim to design components and patterns that are scalable, reusable and can evolve over time.